-As part of the Canon Medical and RAEng funded project on Healthcare AI , we are looking to expand the team with a highly motivated PhD student working on disentangled representations, computer vision, and medical image analysis to start as soon as possible but no later than September 2022.
+As part of the Canon Medical and RAEng funded project on Healthcare AI , we are looking to expand the team with a highly motivated PhD student working on disentangled representations, computer vision, and medical image analysis to start as soon as possible.

 We frequently hear that AI will aid the work of experts.
 To succeed in this an AI must make accurate and confident predictions, generalizing to new and unseen data.
 Yet we still train AI models via supervision (i.e. by providing several examples) and require diverse data to do so.
 There must be a better AI that can understand concepts in the data even without explicit supervision, and behave well even on unseen data.
 The limits of supervision are particularly profound when we consider a more multimodal view to sensory input using both visual and text input, or consider asking an AI to make predictions about the future.
 Ultimately our goal is to develop decision support systems that can predict and assess the influence of healthcare treatments and interventions.
 To achieve this, this AI must be able to distinguish correlation from causation and to jointly learn the concepts and any causal relationships between them and the desired output task or tasks.